Yarn Loop level guide

 - Open blue and orange-red on the striped border first, especially the right wall and the lower horizontal bands.

-- Keep shaving the square backdrop until the shell is frayed on multiple sides instead of jumping straight to the flower.
+- Keep shaving the square backdrop until the border is visibly frayed on multiple sides instead of jumping straight to the petals.

-- Save the heaviest yellow petal cleanup for after the tapestry shell is broken so the petal keyholes are not stuck behind border traffic.
+- Save the heaviest yellow petal cleanup for after the tapestry shell is broken; otherwise the petal keyholes just sit behind border traffic.

-- Around 01:00-01:10, pause new taps if the meter hits 0/5, then finish the vertical petal leftovers, center flecks, and final green leaf fragments.
+- Around `01:00-01:10`, pause new taps if the meter hits `0/5`, let the outer stripe bars clear, then finish the vertical petal leftovers, center flecks, and the last green leaf fragments.

 Common Mistakes to Avoid